mikelseverson/api-boilerplate/README.md

 Below I am going to keep a development journal for this project in order to write a summary of the project, learning process, struggles, and whatever else comes up as I develop it.

-The API will be essentially a server database with authentication that front end applications will use to have data persistance.
+The API will be essentially a server database with authentication that front end applications will use to have data persistence.
 I would like to learn more about what features

 After completing this boilerplate, I plan on using it to make some much needed improvements to mikelseverson.com.
 Future project documentation will be available on there.
 Future tasks will be to create my own boilerplates for angular 1.X (optimized for future upgrade to 2.x), angular 2.x, and react.